konstantinengelmayer/base-python/docs/units/_unit02/unit02-05_types_of_data.md

 ### Logical or boolean
 Logical values or boolean values can only contain either the value **true** or **false**.

-### When things are lost …NULL-values
+### When things are lost …None-values
-When there are missing or undefined values in your data, they’ll be indicated by different so-called NULL-Values
+When there are missing or undefined values in your data, they’ll be indicated by different so-called None-Values.

- **NA** is a logical constant of length 1 and stands for "Not Available".
-It is used to represent missing or undefined values in a dataset where a value should be present but is unknown or unavailable.
+**None** is a special constant in Python that represents the absence of a value or a null object.
+It is used to indicate that a value is missing or undefined in a dataset where a value should be present but is unknown or unavailable.

-**NULL** represents the null object : It is a value that typically represents a complete absence of data or a value that cannot be defined.
-It is often returned when a function results in an undefined value.

-**NaN** (Not-a-Number): is a logical vector of a length 1 and represents the result of an undefined or unrepresentable mathematical operation.
-It applies to numerical values, but not to values of integer vector and is often encountered in numeric calculations where the result is not a valid number.
+**NaN** (Not-a-Number) is a special floating-point value that represents the result of an undefined or unrepresentable mathematical operation.
+It applies to numerical values and is often encountered in numeric calculations where the result is not a valid number.
+In Python, NaN can be found in the `math` and `numpy` libraries.

-**Inf / - Inf** represents positive (or negative) infinity in R. It is used when a value is too large to be represented as a finite number.
-Typically, it results from mathematical operations like dividing a number by zero.
+**inf** and **-inf** represent positive and negative infinity, respectively, in Python.
+They are used when a value is too large to be represented as a finite number.
+Typically, these values result from mathematical operations like dividing a number by zero. inf and -inf can also be found in the `math` and `numpy` libraries.